-Leaving abuse behind will be one of the most challenging and rewarding experiences of your life.
+Leaving domestic abuse behind will be one of the most challenging and rewarding experiences of your life.
 I promise.
 The years since I left my abusive husband prove to me that I am valuable, lovable, courageous, and capable of handling my affairs.
 It took time to relearn those things that I once knew, but not as long as you might think.
 My days of freedom now number 2 years, 7 months, and 28 days and I feel vastly different from the day I left him.

-Leaving Abuse Physically
+Physically Leaving Domestic Abuse

-My abuser aided my clean break from abuse.
+My abuser aided my clean break from domestic abuse.
 He did not stalk me and showed up unannounced at my new home very infrequently.
 His phone calls were a beast to deal with, so I put an end to them almost immediately by refusing to answer when he called.
 I told him to only text or email me (but only because we have children together).
 When he did call, I didn’t answer the phone.
 When he showed up at my house, I didn’t let him inside – I met him outside, on the porch, where neighbors could see us.

 Some people are not so lucky.
 When you leave, you may suffer stalking, harassment at home and work, nuisance court appearances, and worse.
 It is important that you protect yourself physically even if your abuser never laid a hand on you during your relationship.